spiderbox/rails-assessment/README.md

 <br />

-Your mission is to make a project management full-stack application using Postgres DB, Ruby On Rails (bonus points if the frontend is a SPA in ReactJS).
+Your mission is to make a project management full-stack application using Postgres DB, Ruby On Rails or Laravel (bonus points if the frontend is a SPA in ReactJS).

-Create one repo if you work entirely with RoR or two repos if you work with Rails + React.
+Create one repo if you work entirely with RoR/Laravel or two repos if you work with Rails + React.
 Send us the links of both repositories.

 <br />